LawlessPro/portfolio-website/README.md

 # portfolio-website
-HTML page that utilizes HTML, CSS and JavaScript.
+Portfolio site that utilizes HTML, CSS and JavaScript.

->>> Under Initial Construction <<<
+--
+The purpose of this build is to showcase understanding of HTML, CSS and JS.
+Any additional technologies used will also be listed here.
+Although their use will be avoided to preserve the purpose of this project.

+[Under Initial Construction]

-Site Features
+Site Will Contain:
 >Landing page with user interaction required to access.
+[Under Construction]

->Projects
+>Projects [Under Construction]

->Resume
+>Resume [Under Construction]

->Contact
+>Contact [Under Construction]